Official Contest Rules

 Participants found by the judges and organizers not to meet any of the requirements or guidelines will be disqualified and will not be eligible for a prize.

-- Students enrolled in Upper Primary (Form 5 – 8) and Secondary schools in Kenya are eligible to participate.
+- Students enrolled in Upper Primary (Grade 5 – 8) and Secondary schools in Kenya are eligible to participate.

 - Participants must be registered in school at the time they submit their essay.

 - Participants submitting an essay affirm that all of the registration details submitted are accurate.

 - Participants uploading an essay should ensure that it is in MS Word or PDF format.